 Caddick et al. (2015) provided a valuable example of extensive data collection with male combat veterans experiencing posttraumatic stress disorder who were all involved in a veterans surfing charity.
-Caddick observed the daily activities of the veterans over 18 months and across several contexts including charity surf camps, at the charity headquarters, and during a 3 week residential trip.
+Caddick observed the daily activities of the veterans over 18 months and across several contexts including charity surf camps, at the charity headquarters, and during a three week residential trip.
 Participant observation not only involved observing the daily activities of the veterans but also simultaneously taking part.
 Yet at present few qualitative studies have explored growth over time, particularly in the sport and exercise domain.
 Thus alongside a number of other authors (e.g., Sabiston et al. 2007, Tamminen et al. 2013) we suggest that future sport and exercise research should seek to engage with participants over a longer time frame, collecting data on multiple occasions.
 In particular, when considering that most growth research focuses on physical trauma, longitudinal research might seek to engage with participants from their very early experiences of rehabilitation.
 Crawford et al. (2014) provided an illustration of this suggestion, proposing that researchers investigating growth after acquired spinal cord injury should seek to begin any longitudinal examination immediately following the injury until integration or reintegration into sport.
 In particular, such suggestions may enhance the quality of growth research for a number of reasons.
 Not only may prolonged engagement allow the relationship between researcher and participant to be developed over time, but importantly, it may illustrate our openness to hearing a variety of narratives as life trajectories and experiences change.
 Consequently, such approaches may assist researchers in avoiding the difficulties of expecting growth, instead allowing the participant to more fully express a variety of stories as they form in the aftermath of trauma.
 What is of note is that sport and exercise researchers have shown little resistance to the notion of growth, particularly in studies of athletes and coaches.
 Here, growth stories may be seen to echo the dominant performance narrative of this athletic culture (Douglas and Carless 2009), in which skill, determination, and dedication can provide athletes with recognition and self-esteem among family and friends.
 In a similar vein, stories of growth may be celebrated, making it impossible for the athlete or coach to be much else.
 As researchers we must be mindful of hearing other stories that are silenced and think critically about the stories that we hear.
 Prolonged engagement with participants may assist researchers in showing openness to hearing these alternative stories.

-The embodied experience of growth.
+The embodied experience of growth

 In addition to exploring the process of growth over time, future research should also consider that growth experiences may differ depending on the type of trauma or adversity that has been experienced.
 Most often theories of posttraumatic growth do not consider the lasting effects of the damaged body, often failing to differentiate between acute and chronic trauma, single, multiple, and cumulative adversities.
 Research has often focused on trauma ‘survivors’, implying a finite timeframe and an ending to the trauma experience.
 Yet for many individuals, the physical impacts of trauma may be chronic and permanently alter the functioning of the body.
 Thus while many who experience acute trauma report growth through conquering physical illness or injury (Sabiston et al. 2007), for survivors with chronic symptoms, conversely, the body may serve as a salient and permanent reminder of trauma (Hefferon et al. 2010).
 Thus as Corvoda (2008) suggests, those with life changing injuries and life-threatening illness are never entirely posttraumatic.